zombieeboy/zombieeboy/README.md

 <details>
 <summary>byi ! ⛧ </summary>
-My eSpelling isn't very good, sorry about that <br>
+My Spelling isn't very good, sorry about that <br>

-I make Kms jokes, as well as say slurs i CAN reclaim <br>
+  -I make Kms jokes, as well as say slurs i CAN reclaim <br>

-I can, and will be annoying/embarassing to be around so let me know to tone it down and i'll stop. <br>
+  -I can, and will be annoying/embarassing to be around so let me know to tone it down and i'll stop. <br>

-I'm usually AFK, so please W2I! i am a satanist, christians iwec because all of you are INSUFFERABLE.
+  - I'm usually AFK, so please W2I!

+  - i am a satanist, christians iwec because all of you are INSUFFERABLE.

 </details>